 Her story starts when her childhood ended, when she was just 11 years old.

-It happened one day after school, when she and a friend went to a roadside food vendor for a snack, as was typical for many children in the area.
-These two precious girls had no idea that they had been targeted.
-Their snacks were laced with drugs, causing them to become delirious.
+It happened one day after school, when she and a friend went to a roadside food vendor for a snack, as they did every day.
+These two girls had no idea that they had been targeted.
+Their snacks were laced with drugs.
 As they stumbled about, their predators watched and waited for them to collapse.

 Three days later, the drugs Prema’s mom ingested wore off.
 She awoke a prisoner in a brothel.
 She endured the horrific torture and repeated sexual exploitation that constitutes the sick initiation of a new sex slave.

-In time, Prema’s mom discovered that she had been relocated some 3,000 miles across India (think of the distance between New York and Los Angeles).
-She now lived in a large city with people who spoke a different language, held captive by heartless and cruel men.
+In time, Prema’s mom discovered that she had been relocated miles across India.
+She now lived in a large city with people who spoke a different language, held captive by cruel people.
 She had no hope of escape and no ability to figure out how to return home again if she tried.
 Her captors told her she had to work off her debt.
 Their threats, intimidation, and torture made it clear there was no way out.
 Her options were to stay and work . . . or try to leave and be killed.

 In time, little Prema was born there in the red-light district.
-This new mom had no way of getting her newborn baby out of the darkness that sought to ensnare the child as it had ensnared her.
+This new mom had no way of getting her newborn baby out of the darkness.
 Brothel owners had their eye on Prema from the day she was born.
 The men came regularly to apply pressure for the child’s life—first with monetary offers, then with coercion.

 Prema’s mom was terrified for both their lives.
 She didn’t know who to trust or what to do.